Skiing in the DOLOMITES on the most beautiful mountains in the world

 Yes, they are waiting for you.
 12 skiing areas, slopes which are a constant thrill and others which are for the mild of heart, there’s something for everyone, state-of-the-art lift facilities, 1,200 km of snow, sunkissed and enticing slopes.
 You can choose the carousel closer to home or push yourself to the limits, skiing where few men have ever skied before.
 You can reach the 3,300 metres of the Marmolada, you can cross the Tognola gate and whizz by the Pale di San Martino, cross Ladin valleys and gaze at the 3 Cime di Lavaredo which welcome you with a gracious nod.
 Cross those peaks which saw the battles of WWI, today, a heaven of peace.

 How about an aperitif, gazing at the Monte Cristallo panorama or the elegant boutiques peppering the village high streets?
 What are you waiting for?
 Your heart deserves more.
-It deserves a slalom on the Gran Risa, on the Saslong or on the Olimpia of the Tofane, with the same emotions experienced by a World Cup champion.
-And even if you decide to slow down… and you stop for a second in a snowy forest… smile, because even when resting, you are in one of the most beautiful places on the planet.
+It deserves a ride on the Gran Risa, on the Saslong or on the olimpionic slope of the Tofane, with the same emotions experienced by a World Cup champion.
+And even if you decide to slow down… and you stop for a second in a snowy forest… smile, because even when resting, you are in one of the most beautiful places on earth.

 100 years of skiing tradition and modern technology find a home together